SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 PLEASURE PRINCIPLE: The pleasure principle, associated with the id in Freud's model of the mind, represents the innate drive to seek immediate gratification of one's needs to experience pleasure and avoid pain.
 When basic needs are not met, it can lead to feelings of anxiety.

 REALITY PRINCIPLE: In Freudian psychology, the reality principle contrasts with the pleasure principle.
-It refers to the mind's ability to assess external reality and adapt behaviour accordingly, considering not only immediate pleasure but also the consequences of actions.
+It refers to the mind's ability to assess external reality and adapt behaviour accordingly, considering immediate pleasure and the consequences of actions.

 EROGENOUS ZONES: Erogenous zones are areas of the body that are particularly sensitive to stimulation and can elicit pleasurable sensations.
 Freud associated specific erogenous zones with different stages of psychosexual development.